Yohnah/Docker/README.md

 C:\Users\JohnDoe> docker.exe --help
 ~~~

-And a configured and working docker environment with docker client binaries installed on host device will be got
+And a configured and working docker service with docker client binaries installed on host device will be got like Docker Desktop

 ## Long prompts